The Definitive Geographic Location of Atlantis

 The site also falls short regarding the full layout of the plain's surrounding mountains:

-immediately about and surrounding the city was a level
+about and surrounding the city was a level plain, itself

 This passage describes a plain which was enclosed on three sides, but open towards the south.
 The illustration below of an enclosed courtyard perfectly illustrates an enclosed area looking to or open toward the south and sheltered from the north.
 The Altiplano, however, remains completely surrounded on all four sides by mountains; essentially sheltered from both the north and the south.